ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 }
 ```

-7. Now we will simply upload this by first selecting the correct board (Tools->Board->Arduino SAMD->Arduino Nano 33 IOT), selecting the correct COM port (Tools->Port) and then clicking the right facing arrow in the top-left to upload the sketch.
+7. Now we will upload this by first selecting the correct board (Tools->Board->Arduino SAMD->Arduino Nano 33 IOT), selecting the correct COM port (Tools->Port) and then clicking the right facing arrow in the top-left to upload the sketch.

 8. Now that we have completed the peripheral side, we will need to create the controller side on for the laptop.
 Begin by installing `node.js` on your laptop.